 If you only have a few apps that you use regularly, Launchpad Editor probably isn’t for you: it doesn’t do anything above or beyond Launchpad’s built-in capabilities; it only does it faster.
 But if you find yourself frustrated by how long it takes to organise your Launchpad, you may find Launchpad Editor useful.

 You can find more about the how and why in this blog post.

 - I have tested the current version of Launchpad Editor under Mac OS X 10.7.4 and 10.8.
-It may or may not not work correctly with future versions of Mac OS X. If it doesn’t, you could let me know.
+It may or may not not work correctly with later versions of Mac OS X.

 - This app does things that are not supported by Apple.
 This applies to any and all third-party software that wants to interact with Launchpad; Apple does not provide any support or documentation for doing this.
 I was able to accomplish this by reverse-engineering.

 - The app only makes changes to one file, which you can find at: